The Ultimate Guide to NYC for first timers

 110th street to 59th street and 8th Ave to 5th Ave

 If you stay in the upper west and upper east side of the city, Central Park is never very far away.
-This enormous green space is a great place to visit with your kids.
+This enormous green space makes Central Park a great place to visit with your kids.
 There are multiple playgrounds in the park, a zoo, lakes, lots of rocks to climb, and plenty of room to run around.
 All of this is in a city where it is sometimes hard to find elbow room.

 Be warned, Central Park is huge!
 It would take days to explore all of the park.
 I suggest that you decide what you want to see and combine it with another activity in the Upper West or Upper East sides.